Recent News and Ideas from

 Sign up for the newsletter if you haven’t already, on this page at the bottom or the contact page!
 Thanx!

-D. J. Mathews is an author of 3 books and working on a 4th.
+D. J. Mathews is an author or coauthor of 4 books and working on others.
 She is also a freelance writer, blogger, product reviewer, and proud mother.
-She taught English and writing for several years at Radford University.
+She taught logic and writing for several years at Radford University.
 She is a Master Naturalist.
-See her humorous rants at https://medium.com/@djmathews or buy her a digital coffee for her writing at https://ko-fi.com/dj50772
+See her humorous rants at https://medium.com/@djmathews or buy her a digital coffee for her writing or pics at https://ko-fi.com/naturelover2

 My Writing Blog